 Introduction

-One of the biggest hurdles to law reform is showing what a criminal approach would be replaced with.
-Guyon Espiner: Wasted demonstrates that decriminalisation doesn’t mean doing nothing.
-Instead, through telling the story of Te Ara Oranga and other human stories, Espiner has set out the alternative, and much more effective and humane, approach that awaits in Aotearoa. [source]
+One of the biggest challenges to changing the laws is showing what would replace the current system.
+Guyon Espiner: Wasted makes it clear that decriminalization doesn’t mean doing nothing.
+By sharing the story of Te Ara Oranga and other personal accounts, Espiner highlights a much more effective and compassionate approach that could work in Aotearoa.

 Watch Now!